scottberke/data-structures/basic_composites/linked_lists/linked_list.md

 - Dynamic size
 - Easy insertion and deletion
 ### Cons
 - Can't random access.
-Need to access all elements sequentially starting from begining
+Need to access all elements sequentially starting from beginning
 - Need to have space for pointer along with each element

 ### Runner Technique